eslint/eslint/docs/src/user-guide/configuring/ignoring-code.md

 ✖ 1 problem (0 errors, 1 warning)
 ```

 This message occurs because, normally, this file would be ignored by ESLint's implicit ignore rules (as mentioned above).
 A negated ignore rule in your `.eslintignore` file would override the implicit rule and reinclude this file for linting.
-Additionally, in this specific case, `--no-ignore` could be used to lint the file as well.
+Additionally, in this case, `--no-ignore` could be used to lint the file as well.